mpc student next to college corps logo

 California College Corps Fellowship

-The California College Corps Fellowship is a paid, year-long service opportunity that allows college students to support their communities while earning money for school and gaining valuable work experience.
-College Corps, a statewide program, connects students with local non-profit and government organizations guided by three core goals:
+The California College Corps Fellowship is a statewide paid service program that empowers college students to support their communities while earning financial support for their education and gaining valuable, career-ready experience.

-College Corps Fellows complete a 450-hour service commitment during the academic year (August-May) and can earn up to $10,000 in a living allowance and educational award while making a positive impact in the community.
+College Corps Fellows complete a 450-hour service commitment during the academic year (August-May) including:

 450